Sep 1, 2022

 TIM: In just two days.

-ANN GIESE: It was St Patrick's Catholic Church, you know, old big church.
+ANN GIESE: It was St. Patrick's Catholic Church, you know, very old, big church.

 TIM: And a bat was flying around and it was just kind of bothering everybody.

-ANN GIESE: It would just land on behind the alter, the stained glass windows up high.
-It just seemed like it wanted to get outside.
-And there were open windows.
-It's like, “Go!” [laughing] “They're right there, go.”
-But it just— and then, it would swoop down and it started getting lower to the people's heads and stuff, and there was an usher, he hit it to the floor, I don't know what he used but Jeanna kept looking back at it and, being the animal lover she is, she thought she had to help it.
+ANN GIESE: It would just like land on, behind the altar of the stained glass windows up high.
+And it would swoop down and it started getting lower to the people's heads and stuff.
+And there was an usher, he hit it to the floor.
+I don't know what he used.
+But Jeanna kept looking back at it and being the animal lover she is she thought she had to help it.

 ROBERT: So it breaks the skin?

-TIM: Yeah.
-They washed it and then thought nothing of it.
-But when Ann told the pediatrician about this…
+TIM: Yeah, they washed it, and thought nothing of it.
+But when Ann told the pediatrician about this ...

-ANN GIESE: His face turned white.
-He walked out of that room and he says, "I'll be right back."
+ANN GIESE: He, his face turned white.
+He walked out of that room, he says, "I'll be right back."
 But he never told us what it was.

-TIM: They immediately rush her to Milwaukee, to this other hospital.
+TIM: They immediately rushed her to Milwaukee to this other hospital.

 TIM: To be treated by this guy.